 Choose a niche and decide what to sell

-As Ann Smarty from Internet Marketing Ninjas has put it, the biggest mistake entrepreneurs make is “starting an eCommerce website in a niche they have no idea about”.
+As Ann Smarty from Internet Marketing Ninjas has put it, the biggest mistake online retailers make is “starting an eCommerce website in a niche they have no idea about”.
 It means that if you are planning on diving into eCommerce, the first step is deciding what niche to attack and studying it from the ground up.
 Here’s where you can start:

 - Find an opportunity gap.
 If you’ve got no special skills but eager to move the mountains of eCommerce, here’s another option.
 Scan the market to identify the deficiency that can be capitalized on.
-Figure out what your potential customers are searching for in Google, but never find.
+Figure out what your potential customers are searching for on Google, but never find.
 Be the first to offer it to your buyers, they will appreciate it.
 You can gather ideas from eBay, they’ve got the list of popular items.

 - Carve your own product niche.
 Creating your own niche in a saturated market can be anything but simple.
 This involves developing a deeper understanding of your audience and carving out the path to your customer’s mind.
 Moreover, you will have to be responsible for educating your target market on why they need such a product.
 The good news is that there will be no competitors breathing down your neck.